Guidelines for Substitute Utah Tax Forms

 IMPORTANT: Do not print anything extra on a form or in the top margin.
 If you must print extra information on a form (e.g., product name, reference numbers, special codes) use only the side or bottom margins.

 We recommend you use original Tax Commission PDFs in your software.

 TIP: You can speed up the approval process by noting on your submission you have used original Utah PDFs.
 We will assign priority status to submissions that use original PDFs.

 If you don’t use original Tax Commission PDFs, please be aware it takes us longer to review reconstructed forms.
-Each substitute form must match the appearance and layout of the original form.
+Each substitute form must match the layout and appearance of the original form.
 Design your forms to match the official forms as closely as possible.
-Even slight variances in appearance may affect performance with our form recognition software.
-We will reject forms that fall outside the tolerances of our system.
+Even slight differences may affect readability on our equipment.
+We will reject forms our scanners can’t read.
 If you use printed copies of our forms to compare your substitute forms against, print at full-size.
 See Appendix 4.

-- Proportions – The proportions of your forms must be as close to the official forms as possible.
-Verify the widths of your margins, line spacing, indents and kerning.
+- Proportions – Make the proportions of your forms as close to the official forms as possible.
+Double-check the widths of your margins, line spacing, indents and kerning.

 - Fixed text fonts – For all fixed text, use san-serif fonts (e.g., Arial, Helvetica).
 Match the font sizes of the official forms as closely as you can.
 Use bold and/or italic fonts exactly as they appear on the official forms.
 Match text placement and alignment to the official forms.

 - Line breaks – Lines of text in a paragraph must break at the exact location as the official forms.